Inspiring People across the UK

 Citizen UK is a collaborative project working with Tower Hamlets Local History Library & Archives; the Ealing Local History Centre Archives; the Museum of Croydon and Wolverhampton Arts & Culture to explore post Second World War migration and British citizenship in these areas.
-Each site will create an exhibition or online display, working with an artist, and local participants, recruited as ‘citizen researchers’.
-The citizen researchers will help to identify people missing from the national Collection who have made an impact on British society and are relevant to their communities, and the Gallery will acquire new works as a result.
+Each site creates an exhibition or online display, working with an artist and local participants, recruited as ‘citizen researchers’.
+The citizen researchers help to identify people missing from the national Collection who have made an impact on British society and are relevant to their communities, and the Gallery is acquiring new works as a result.

 People Powered explores the stories of international and world-class industries, ranging from aviation to football, looking at their impact on communities and local landscapes.
-In collaboration with the University of West London, Brent Museum, Redbridge Museum & Heritage Centre, the University of Hertfordshire and MIMA in Middlesbrough, the Gallery will work with an artist or filmmaker and a group of young people in each area to collect living memories and stories and make a visual response to the theme.
-A display of these stories will be held in each location across the three years, with a final show of all the stories at the Gallery when it reopens in 2023.
+In collaboration with the University of West London, Brent Museum, Redbridge Museum & Heritage Centre, the University of Hertfordshire and MIMA in Middlesbrough, the Gallery works with an artist or filmmaker and a group of young people in each area to collect living memories and stories and make a visual response to the theme.
+A display of these stories is held in each location across the three years, with a final show of all the stories at the Gallery.

-A National Skills Sharing Partnership sees the Gallery work with staff at museums in Belfast, Nottingham, Plymouth and Sudbury, followed by a further eight other locations, to create a UK wide learning network involving collaborative displays, exchanges, mentoring, seminars and internships.
-Each organisation will have the opportunity to create a bespoke programme that fits their needs.
-The Gallery will invite applications to join the programme soon.
+A National Skills Sharing Partnership Programme sees the Gallery work with staff at museums in Belfast, Nottingham, Plymouth and Sudbury, followed by a further eight other locations, to create a UK wide learning network involving collaborative displays, exchanges, mentoring, seminars and internships.
+Each organisation has the opportunity to create a bespoke programme that fits their needs.